Robust utility maximisation under proportional transaction costs for c\`adl\`ag price processes: Introduction

 \section{Introduction}

 Maximising the expected utility from terminal wealth is a classical problem in Mathematical Finance and Financial Economics.
 Recently, there has been a lot of interest in robust utility maximisation under model uncertainty, where one maximises the worst-case expected utility over a class of models.
-The motivation for this is that the resulting trading strategies are less sensitive to changes of the underlying model and in this sense more robust to model misspecification.
+The motivation for this viewpoint is that the resulting trading strategies are less sensitive to changes of the underlying model and in this sense more robust to model misspecification.

 In this paper, we consider robust utility maximisation under proportional transaction costs in the framework of model uncertainty of \citet{chau2019}.
-Here, the worst-case expected utility over a possibly uncountable class of models, that are all given on the same underlying filtered probability space with incomplete filtration, is maximised.
-In this setting, we extend the existence result of \citet{chau2019} for utility functions on the positive half-line from continuous to general strictly positive c\`adl\`ag price processes.
-This answers an open question in \citet{chau2019}.
+Here, the worst-case expected utility over a possibly uncountable class of models, which are all given on the same underlying filtered probability space, is maximised.
+In this setting, we extend the existence result of \citet{chau2019} for utility functions on the positive half-line from continuous to general strictly positive c\`adl\`ag price processes, and from complete to incomplete filtrations.
+This work answers an open question in \citet{chau2019}.
 Without frictions, a rich amount of examples of discrete-time models for this setting of model uncertainty has been proposed in \citet{rasonyi2021}.
 Our results cover the corresponding models under proportional transaction costs and allow to consider both discrete- and continuous-time models in a unified framework.